medblocks/hapi-jpa-server/readme.md

-## HAPI FHIR Validator Test (Docker)
+## HAPI FHIR JPA Server (Docker)

-This repo is a minimal setup to test the HAPI FHIR validator (Java) using the `$validate` operation exposed by a HAPI FHIR server.
+This repo is a minimal setup to test the HAPI FHIR JPA Server (Java) using the `$validate` operation exposed by a HAPI FHIR server.
 It spins up:

 - A HAPI FHIR server container
 - A tiny Node.js service that calls the server's `$validate` endpoint